sigstore/sigstore-blog/content/pypi-attestations-ga.md

 This works because Trusted Publishing already uses the same [OpenID Connect] building blocks as Sigstore, meaning that existing workflows can use [keyless signing].
-In other words: generating and uploading attestations requires **no key management by the package's maintainers**, and brings Sigstore's key [transparency and auditability properties].
+In other words: generating and uploading attestations requires **no key management by the project's maintainers**, and brings Sigstore's key [transparency and auditability properties].

 Thanks to this default stance, adoption of attestations by publishers has been